-To write about Begum is an extremely mounting task.
+To write about Begum Akhtar is an extremely mounting task.
 I pick up my pen and the ink is silenced by the authority of her voice.
 Yet I try, I try to capture the catastrophe into the words, words that freed her.
-However I know that not even words cannot capture her.
+However, I know that not even words cannot capture her.

 The nights were melancholic.
 The days were blotted out of the times as if they never existed.
 The darkness inside was resonated by the world outside.
-The noise of the outer world was exactly antithetic to the cold silence inside.
+The noise of the outer world was exactly antithetical to the cold silence inside.
 It was in the evening when I surrendered my grief to Begum and she artfully expressed my tragedy: